-The current phase of the engineering program consists of completion of the prefeasibility study for the Pebble Project.
-The work which commenced in 2011 continued through the first quarter of 2012.
-This includes additional analysis of the open pit, ongoing design of the process plan and associated infrastructure, and compilation of the designs for the access roads, port and power plant.
-Alternate development strategies, including throughput rates and the configuration and location of major infrastructure components, are under review.
+The current phase of the engineering program is designed to advance toward completion of the prefeasibility study for the Pebble Project.
+The work, which commenced in 2011, continued through the first half of 2012 and includes additional analysis of the open pit, ongoing design of the process plant and associated infrastructure, and compilation of the designs for the access roads, port and power plant.
+Consistent with its previous efforts, the Pebble Partnership continues to evaluate development options and component alternatives.
 The Pebble Partnership engineering team is also making contributions to the development of a Project Description to support permit applications under NEPA.